aicwebtech/Bible-SuperSearch-WordPress-Plugin/readme.txt

 1. Advanced Options

 == Changelog ==

+= 4.2.7 =
+* Fixed Bible selected breakaga on expanding form when contracting the form.

 = 4.2.6 =
 * Added download Bible limitation as a quick fix to download issues on shared hosting